For a lot of us, trading cards was our first brush with investing. We understood the basics as a kid. Buy low. Sell high.

 If you’re a beginner and it’s your first time buying cards, I’d suggest doing one or two transactions to get a feel of it first and see if it’s the right fit for you.

 Feel free to go through the list and find a card you like.
-You can also find the reports we’ve written about individual cards in our archive.
+You can also find the reports we’ve written about individual cards.

 If you have any questions, or just want to chat with a fellow sportscard enthusiast, feel free to email us at firstname.lastname@example.org.
 We’re always looking forward to having a chat with our readers.